Scale and conformal invariance in rotating interacting few-fermion systems: Primary States and Conformal Towers

 \subsection{Center-of-mass excitations}

 In order to demonstrate and disentangle the mixing of internal and center-of-mass excitations, we introduce two additional independent spectrum-generating operators

 which depend on the center-of-mass coordinate \mbox{$Z=(1/N)\sum_{i\sigma} z_{i\sigma}$}.
 The center-of-mass excitations generated by $Q_\pm^\dagger$ are illustrated in Fig.~\ref{fig:1}.
-These operators have a simple interpretation: They create guiding-center and cyclotron excitations, respectively, for a particle with mass $Nm^*$ in an effective magnetic field \mbox{$B=2Nm^*\Omega$}~\cite{macdonald94}.
-They obey the commutation relations \mbox{$[Q_{\pm},Q_{\pm}^\dagger]=1$}, \mbox{$[H(\Omega), Q^{\dagger}_{\pm}]=(1\mp \Omega) Q^{\dagger}_{\pm}$}, and \mbox{$[L_z,Q_{\pm}^{\dagger}]=\pm Q_{\pm}^{\dagger}$}, which implies that $Q_+^\dagger$ creates an excitation with energy \mbox{$1-\Omega$} and increases the angular momentum by one unit, and \mbox{$Q_-^\dagger$} has excitation energy $1+\Omega$ and decreases the angular momentum, where the change in angular momentum is indicated by the subscript.
+These operators have a simple interpretation: They create cyclotron and guiding-center excitations, respectively, for a particle with mass $Nm^*$ in an effective magnetic field \mbox{$B=2Nm^*\Omega$}~\cite{macdonald94}.
+They obey the commutation relations \mbox{$[Q_{\pm},Q_{\pm}^\dagger]=1$}, \mbox{$[H(\Omega), Q^{\dagger}_{\pm}]=(1\mp \Omega) Q^{\dagger}_{\pm}$}, and \mbox{$[L_z,Q_{\pm}^{\dagger}]=\pm Q_{\pm}^{\dagger}$}, which implies that $Q_+^\dagger$ creates an excitation with energy \mbox{$1-\Omega$} and increases the angular momentum by one unit, and \mbox{$Q_-^\dagger$} has excitation energy \mbox{$1+\Omega$} and decreases the angular momentum, where the change in angular momentum is indicated by the subscript.
 These results are completely independent of interactions, which only affect internal degrees of freedom.
-In the limit of fast rotations $\Omega\to1^-$, the operator $Q_-^\dagger$ generates the cyclotron resonance between different Landau levels with fixed excitation energy $2\Omega$~\cite{kohn61}, while the operator $Q_+^\dagger$ generates gapless excitations that decrease the filling fraction.
-We expect that in a disk geometry, the latter can be identified with a quasihole excitation~\cite{kasner02}.
+In the limit of fast rotations \mbox{$\Omega\to1^-$}, the operator $Q_-^\dagger$ generates the cyclotron resonance between different Landau levels with fixed excitation energy $2\Omega$~\cite{kohn61}, while the operator $Q_+^\dagger$ generates gapless excitations that decrease the filling fraction.
+Note that in the lowest Landau level limit of rapid rotations, the guiding-center excitation by $Q_+^\dagger$ corresponds to a quasihole excitation~\cite{kasner02}.

 The nature of the center-of-mass excitations also becomes clear in an occupation number representation: The (single-particle) operator $Q_-^\dagger$ creates excitations from an occupied state \mbox{$\{n_j, k_j\}$} to a state with a higher Landau-level index \mbox{$\{n_j+1,k_j\}$},